 (b) The silver lining to point (a) is that I adore London.
 Spending a day on traffic-free roads meandering through London’s iconic landmarks whilst being cheered on by crowds of happy supporters sounded almost dreamy.
 But the infamous British weather quite literally washed away that dream and the day of the event arrived at the same time as a mid-summer monsoon.
 Perfect.

 After a 4.30am start, a “warm up” cycle through Shoreditch (which FYI still has a strong party scene at 7am on a Sunday morning) and a terrifying experience in a portable toilet, I arrived at the Olympic Park absolutely drenched and on the brink of an almighty tantrum.
-There were about 20,000 cyclists and every single one of them pissed me off including the DJ who was hilariously blasting out weather related tunes and shouting “PUT YOUR HANDS IN THE AIR”.
+There were about 20,000 jolly cyclists at the start line and none of them were able to cheer up my sorry ass.
+Especially not the DJ who was – hilariously – blasting out weather-related tunes and shouting “PUT YOUR HANDS IN THE AIR”.
 No matter how deep I dug, I couldn’t muster the energy to unfold my arms and extend them away from my shivering body for anything other than physical violence.
 So I remained motionless.
 Like cattle, we were shuffled in our hundreds along a road, one soggy step at a time until we reached the start line and were sent pedaling off into the

 miserable abyss rainy headwind.